A Generalized Additive Partial-Mastery Cognitive Diagnosis Model: Discussions

-Many CDMs and PM-CDMs model the interaction effects between attributes, which may be useful for uncovering complex psychological processes underlying the item responses.
-We anticipate it is possible to incorporate interaction terms in a semiparametric fashion into the current framework.
-However, the identifiability of such a model is more complicated, and more constraints are required for the model parameters during the parameter estimation.
+Many CDMs and PM-CDMs model interactions among attributes, which may be useful for uncovering the complex psychological processes underlying item responses.
+We anticipate that it is possible to incorporate interaction terms semiparametrically into the current framework.
+However, the identifiability of such a model is more complicated, and additional constraints are required on the model parameters during parameter estimation.
 We leave it for future investigation.

-Finally, some theoretical properties still need to be established.
-In particular, although our simulation results provide strong evidence for the identifiability of the model, we did not formally establish the model's identifiability or further investigate the consistency of the proposed estimator.
-As discussed earlier, these results cannot be established when the number of items, $J$, is kept fixed, but are possible under a double asymptotic regime where both $J$ and the sample size, $N$, grow to infinity.
-The analysis under the double asymptotic regime is nontrivial.
+Finally, some theoretical properties of the GaPM-CDM still need to be established.
+In particular, we provided only sufficient conditions for generic identifiability and discussed heuristic guarantees of the estimator's consistency.
+As discussed earlier, conditions for model identifiability and additional consistency results can be derived only under the nontrivial double-asymptotic regime, where both $J$ and $N$ grow to infinity.
+Several challenges arise in this setting.
 First, the dimension of the parameter space grows together with $J$, for which many asymptotic tools are not directly applicable.
-Second, the marginal likelihood is not easy to analyze, as it involves analytically non-trackable integrals.
+Second, the marginal likelihood is difficult to analyze, as it involves integrals that are analytically intractable.
 Third, the model involves infinite-dimensional functions that are approximated by a set of basis functions.
-We need to carefully choose the number of basis functions based on both $N$ and $J$ to ensure the consistency of the sieve-based estimator and further optimize its convergence speed.
-Besides model identifiability and estimation consistency, it also remains unclear how model comparison should be formally performed, for example, for selecting the number of attributes under the exploratory setting.
-A new information criterion may be designed with a penalty function that accounts for the dimensionality of the sieve approximations and their bias.
-These problems are also left for future investigation.
+Fourth, the true parameters may lie on the boundaries of the parameter space.
+Deriving a new information criterion with a penalty function that accounts for the dimensionality of the sieve approximations and their bias is also of interest, but left for future investigation.